Living in a tropical country means sun, jungle and tropical fruit! Things I all love dearly.

 The papaya’s round mouthfeel is perfectly complemented by the tartness of the crowd-pleasing passion-fruit.

-You can replace the quinoa powder with buckwheat flour or rolled oats.
+You can replace the quinoa powder with buckwheat flour, rolled oats, or an unflavoured plant-based protein powder of your preference.

 This recipe was one of six I developed in collaboration with Malaysian health food brand Spoon Health.